 This guide documents the Simplify API for POS/PMS (= POS below) developers interfacing with Ingenico devices.Message Details

-The start of Message Details provides generic Simplify-specific guidelines for handling financial messages.
+The start of this section provides generic Simplify-specific guidelines for handling financial messages.

 Additional messages, API fields and supported field values are documented in the following places:

-- The following topics are covered in separate sections:
+- The following features and other topics are covered in separate sections:

 - The following API fields are covered under Simplify-Controlled Field Definitions: